-- Project staff being readily available to (Partner Agency) for service provision through describe arrangements with the Agency. - Regularly scheduled meetings (how often) between (persons/positions) to discuss strategies, timetables and implementation of mandated services.
-Specifically: - (List specific activities that will be undertaken between the two agencies or other specifics of the agreement.) - O XXX - o XXX - Effective grant performance period dates. - Amount of JAG state funds designated to the Partner Agency.
+- o (List specific activities that will be undertaken between the two agencies or other specifics of the agreement.) - 0 XXX

+- 0 XXX

+- Effective grant performance period dates.

+- Amount of JAG state funds designated to the Partner Agency.

 We the undersigned, as authorized representatives of (Applicant Agency) and (Partner Agency) do hereby approve this document.